JuliaPhylo/SNaQ.jl/docs/src/man/snaq_est.md

 when viewing these result files with `less` within Julia, use arrows to scroll down and type `q` to quit viewing the files.
 The file `net1.networks` contains a list of networks that are slight modifications of the best (estimated) network `net1`.
-The modifications changed the direction of one reticulation at a time, by moving the placement of one hybrid node to another node inside the same cycle.
+The modifications change the direction of one reticulation at a time, by moving the placement of one hybrid node to another node inside the same cycle.
 For each modified network, the pseudolikelihood score was calculated